 18 OKR Examples for Growth Teams (Real Data)

 Growth teams write the most output-based OKRs of any function.
-Here are examples that actually move revenue — built from 7,857 Key Results.
+Here are 18 examples built from 7,857 real Key Results — and the patterns that separate the ones that move metrics from the ones that don't.

 Steven Macdonald